NormXU/NormXU.github.io/_posts/2023-08-08-A-Potential-Rotation-Inconsistency of-Dynamic-Scaled-RoPE.md

 $$r(k, \alpha)$$: apply RoPE on the key with a rotation base $$\alpha$$

-you can notice there is an inconsistency rotation base between the key and query.
+Here, we can clearly see there is an inconsistency rotation base between the key and query.